edesto/edesto-dev/README.md

 `edesto init` detects your project and generates a `SKILLS.md` (plus copies as `CLAUDE.md`, `.cursorrules`, and `AGENTS.md`) that gives your AI agent:

 1. **Compile** and **flash** commands for your specific toolchain
-2. A **debugging toolkit** — serial output reading, plus auto-detected support for logic analyzers, JTAG/SWD, and oscilloscopes
+2. A **debugging toolkit** — bidirectional serial communication (read output and send commands), plus auto-detected support for logic analyzers, JTAG/SWD, and oscilloscopes
 3. **Board-specific** pin references, capabilities, and common pitfalls
 4. **Datasheet intelligence** — guidance on finding, reading, and citing datasheets and reference manuals, with board-family-specific tips for STM32, ESP32, and Nordic nRF documentation
 5. **RTOS guidance** — context-aware FreeRTOS or Zephyr RTOS sections with task creation, synchronization primitives, ISR rules, and common concurrency pitfalls (appears automatically for ESP-IDF, Zephyr, and Arduino+ESP32 projects)
 6. **Troubleshooting** guidance for common failures (port busy, baud mismatch, upload timeout)

 The debugging step is what makes this work.
 For example, your firmware prints structured serial output (`[READY]`, `[ERROR]`, `[SENSOR] key=value`) and the agent reads it to verify its own changes on real hardware.
-When you have additional debug tools installed, the agent can also drive them programmatically.
+The agent can also send commands to the board to trigger specific behavior (sensor reads, PWM, peripheral operations) and validate the results.
+When you have additional debug tools installed, the agent combines serial commands with logic analyzers, oscilloscopes, or JTAG/GDB for end-to-end validation workflows.

 ## Supported Toolchains